davidlamt/personal-blog/content/post/offline-adventures/26-trapzone-escape-rooms-asylum.md

 I believe that we communicated pretty well and I think games such as this would help strengthen bonds between people and teams.
 This would be a fantastic team building exercise!

 I hope my employer reads this because I really want to ~~have fun~~ build better relationships with my colleagues.
-Actually, both of those can be accomplished!
+Actually, how about both at the same time?!

 ## Did We Escape?